-The advice from modern psychotherapy would be that you'll need to be cautious to avoid reflection turning into morbid 'rumination'.
+Modern research-based psychotherapy advises that you'll need to be cautious to avoid reflection turning into morbid 'rumination'.
 Don't dwell too long on things or go around in circles.
-Rather, try to keep a practical focus and arrive at clear decisions if possible; if not, then set your thoughts aside to return to them in the morning.
+Rather, try to keep a practical focus and arrive at clear decisions if possible; if you are not able, then set your thoughts aside and return to them in the morning.
 There are many hidden aspects to this exercise, which will become clearer as you progress in your studies of Stoicism.
-For example, bearing in mind that the past is beyond your ability to control, you might want to use this review to adopt an attitude of provisional acceptance of your own failings, forgiving yourself while resolving to behave differently in the future.
-Hence, as Seneca emphasises, when describing his use of the same evening routine, we should not be afraid of contemplating our mistakes because as Stoics we can say: "Beware of doing that again - and this time I pardon you."
+For example, bearing in mind that the past is beyond your ability to change, you might want to use this review to adopt an attitude of provisional acceptance of your own failings, forgiving yourself while resolving to behave differently in the future.
+Hence, as Seneca emphasises when describing his use of the same evening routine, we should not be afraid of contemplating our mistakes because as Stoics we can say: "Beware of doing that again - and this time I pardon you."